borgbackup/borg/docs/internals/data-structures.rst

 If one tries to create an archive object bigger than MAX_OBJECT_SIZE, a fatal IntegrityError will be raised.

-A workaround is to create multiple archives with less items each, see also :issue:`1452`.
+A workaround is to create multiple archives with fewer items each, see also :issue:`1452`.

 .. _item: